-Alternatives Alternatives

 Alternative 1 (No-Action).
-This would not reinstate lost endorsements.
-Alternative 2 (Preferred).
+Do not reinstate lost endorsements.
+Preferred Alternative 2.
 Reinstate all endorsements lost due to not meeting the landing requirement of 15,000 pounds of rock shrimp in one of four consecutive calendar years.
 Alternative 3.
 Reinstate endorsements lost due to not meeting the rock shrimp landings requirement of 15,000 pounds in one of four consecutive calendar years, for those vessels that landed at least 7,500 pounds of rock shrimp during one of four consecutive calendar years.

 Biological + - -

 Economic - ++ +

 Social - ++ +

 Administrative + - -